The OpenStack Foundation Legal Documents

 - Membership and participation should not be conditioned on past or future competitive commercial behavior by the prospective Member or participant.

-- Any denial of a right to join or participate by any person or entity should be subject to a formal appeal process to the full Board of Directors of OpenStack.
+- Any denial of a right to join or participate by any person or entity should be subject to a formal appeal process to the full Board of Directors.

 III.
 Meetings and communications.